Is your (potential) customer at risk for Fear of Missing Information (FOMI)?By Sam Goos(braingineers) AND Lieven Swinnen (Energiedirect)

 The evolution of your risk-hating brain

 Evolutionary theories account for our risk-hating brain by something that is best understood as ‘better safe than sorry’.
-If an option is accompanied with risk, we better not take it: the danger almost always outdoes the potential win.
+If an option is accompanied by risk, we better not take it: the danger almost always outdoes the potential win.
 Envision being one of your far ancestors from 100.000 years ago (looking pretty awesome, right?), and you’re searching for some food.
 Now imagine that you see some fresh-looking berries, ready to be taken and eaten.
 But next to the berries, there is something that could be an innocent branch that has fallen from a tree OR could be a big, scary, lethal snake.
 Would you still take the fruit?

 Unless you’re one of those brave heroes (or you’re really, really hungry or just love a gamble), you probably won’t take the risk.
 Because the chance of being bitten by the snake is not worth taking, no matter how tasty the fruit may look.
 Better regret that you couldn’t eat the food, than being dead.
 And because the risk-taker is more likely to die than the risk-avoider, humans have evolved to be risk avoidant.